dhruvp987/Portfolio/README.md

 ## Note
 - Website does not render correctly on Safari
 - Font looks too thin on Firefox
+- Wind will following screen when scrolling

 ## To-Do
 - Fix rendering issues on Safari
 - Thicken font on Firefox
+- Make wind stay in one place, regardless of scrolling
 - Finish Projects page

 ## Technologies and Skills Used